nocko/FreeRTOS8.0.1-nrf51-softdevice/README.md

 ## Questionable Decisions + Todos

-I've configure the FreeRTOS tick with the app_timer api included in the NRF SDK.
-It's probably be more efficient to configure and use RTC1 directly and simply `#define xSysTickHandler RTC1_IRQHander`.
-I chose not to do this because nearly all the nordic demos rely on app_timer functionality, which would break if I stole RTC1 away from it.
+I've cleared the portDISABLE_INTERRUPT macros.
+Most of FreeRTOS seems to use the critical region code which ought to be right... but there may be some code that still believes that it's disabling interrupts directly (when it is not).

 CPSID/CPSIE Fun:

 If CPSID is called in for an extended period of time, then the radio will miss it's deadlines.
-For now, I've mostly been commenting out these instructions, while investigating the implications.
 Eventually, the correct way to handle these may be to store/restore a mask of enabled application interrupts (excluding those blocked or restricted by the sd) and sprinkle it around as needed.
 You would think that the